Generalized Fubini transform with two variables: On generalized Fubini polynomials

 \end{theorem} \begin{proof} The proof of (\ref{2recurrencefubinigeneralized}) becomes as follows

 \end{proof} Now, in this part of the paper, we will connect the polynomials $\mathfrak{F}_{n} \left( x, y\right)$ with Eulerian polynomials and Frobenius-Euler polynomials.
-It is known that Eulerian polynomials $A_{ n}(t)$ for $n \leq 0$ can be generated by
+It is known that for $x\neq1$ and $n \geq 0$, the Eulerian polynomials $A_{ n}(x)$ and the Frobenius-Euler polynomials $H_{n}(x;y)$ are defined respectively by the following generating functions \cite{SrivastavaBouticheRahmani, tomaz2014matrix}